j-a-ryan/Collisions/README.md

 # Collisions

-This software is explained below.
-First, some salient notes ande a note on current status:
+This software is introduced below, after some salient notes and a note on current status.

 ## Some Salient Notes